The Wide-Ranging Ways In Which The Coronavirus Is Hurting Global Business

 Smaller manufacturers are having a harder time.

-A rare earths magnet maker which normally employs some 300 in the city of Hangzhou, south of Kunshan, received permission to reopen from local authorities last week.
+A rare earths magnet maker that normally employs about 300 people in the city of Hangzhou, south of Kunshan, received permission to reopen from local authorities last week.
 The factory was able to begin manufacturing again with a skeleton crew after buying a large disinfectant machine.
 Rare earth magnets are used in everything from electronics to motors.

 For any factory to reopen now, "There's paperwork that has to be submitted to the local government, and that includes guaranteeing masks, some other protective gear that employees can wear, a disinfecting schedule," says manager Jen Ambrose, one of the few Americans who works at the magnet company.